scikit-rf/scikit-rf/doc/source/tutorials/introduction.rst

 .. currentmodule:: skrf.network
 .. contents::

-This is a brief introduction to skrf, aimed at those who are familiar with python.
+This is a brief introduction to **skrf**, aimed at those who are familiar with python.
 If you are unfamiliar with python, please see scipy's `Getting Started <http://www.scipy.org/Getting_Started>`_ .
-This tutorial is most easily followed by using the ipython_ shell with the `--pylab` flag.
+These tutorial is most easily followed by using the ipython_ shell with the `--pylab` flag.

 **Note:** All of the scripts and touchstone files used in these tutorials are provided along with this source code in the directory ``doc/source/pyplots/`` (relative to the scikit-rf root).